 Validity and reliability

-How confident can we be that SWB measures are accurate?
+How confident can we be that subjective well-being (SWB) measures are accurate?
 Do they succeed in measuring what they set out to measure?

 In the social sciences, the accuracy of a measure is usually assessed in terms of its validity and reliability.